 But what could be simpler?
 Sit quietly every day, eyes closed, and for twenty minutes try to remain fully aware of your own breathing… every inhale, every exhale.
 Nothing to it.

 Alas, if only.
 Attentively monitoring one’s own breath, moment to moment, turns out to be impossible, even for a short period of time.
-All these years later, no matter how conscientiously we try, within a minute or so of starting our late afternoon meditation, extraneous thoughts not only have invaded our minds but practically taken over.
+All these years later, no matter how conscientiously we try, within a minute or so of starting our late afternoon meditation, extraneous thoughts not only have invaded our minds but have practically taken over.
 What breathing?
 I’ve got better things to think about.
 Ice on the driveway.
 Twinge in my knee.
 Hey, I’m really getting the hang of this now.

 It’s a losing endeavor, every single sitting, so why keep coming back for more?
 Ask anyone who meditates on a daily basis.
 After some weeks, one realizes there has been a subtle shift in one’s mental and emotional equilibrium.
 A disturbance in the Force.
 We are no less neurotic than before, and just as apt to screw up.
 But now, some of the time at least, we are a little less invested in the edgy melodrama of our own life… less attached to how things turn out.